CSHubMIT/texture_loss_estimation/README.md

 # Repository: texture_loss_estimation

-This framework and its instructions (all below) make use of QGIS and MATLAB.
+This framework and its instructions make use of QGIS and MATLAB.